 A native of northern Virginia, Kathleen Moran was introduced to a wide variety of art at an early age via her family's many visits to the easily accessible galleries and museums in Washington DC.
 Some of her favorites then, remain among her favorites today.
 And, while nature's constant yet continually changing beauty are her primary inspiration (particularly skies and water), visiting any museum or gallery still generates a strong desire to head immediately to her studio and paint.

-Recognizing her interest in painting, her parents gave Kathleen her "best ever" gift when she was ten years old.
-She still has, and treasures, the wooden box her Grumbacher oil painting set came in that Christmas.
-(She also still has her initial attempt in oils, painted on cardboard, and one day may feel brave enough to display it here!)
+Recognizing her interest in art, her parents gave Kathleen her "best ever" gift when she was ten years old.
+She still has, and treasures, the wooden box that contained the Grumbacher oil painting set she received that Christmas.
+(She also still has her first attempt in oils, painted on cardboard, and one day may feel brave enough to display it here!)

 Her art training has been largely informal.
 A few classes, a few workshops, and - as "life" permitted - a lot of practice, attempting to emulate the many artists she admires.
 Work and family took her to India, Southeast Asia, South America (most significantly, Ecuador) and she spent several decades in the breathtaking beauty of the US Pacific Northwest states.
 All of these experiences have helped inform her art, which continues to be primarily created in oils, with some works painted using acrylics.